part4234/mdd-github-action/README.md

 * Edit `test.githubaction` in the `src` folder
 * `YAML` files and a statistics file are generated automatically in the `src-gen` when the `.githubaction` files are saved
 ### `uk.ac.kcl.inf.mdd.project.githubaction.xpect`
-* Edit `test1.githubaction.xt` files in the `src/uk.ac.kcl.inf.mdd.project.githubaction.xpect` folder
+* Edit `test1.githubaction.xt` or `test2.githubaction.xt` files in the `src/uk.ac.kcl.inf.mdd.project.githubaction.xpect` folder
 * Run the test by right clicking the file and select Run As > JUnit Test